devcontainers/devcontainers.github.io/_implementors/contributing.md

 index: 9
 ---

 We're excited for your contributions to the Dev Container Specification!
 This document outlines how you can get involved.
+We also welcome you to join our [community Slack channel](https://aka.ms/dev-container-community).

 ## <a href="#contribution-approaches" name="contribution-approaches" class="anchor"> Contribution approaches </a>